patricklam/plam.new-webpage/content/post/20200309-second-month-in-wellington.md

 I'm trying to use <a href="https://digikam.org">digiKam</a> to manage photos.
 The main difference is that I put pictures in the
-<code>Pictures</code> subdirectory instead of in home.
+<code>Pictures</code> subdirectory instead of <code>$HOME</code>.
 It seems to
 support my workflow.
 I struggled to make it hide the photos that I reject but finally I managed to encode the right search.
-(My workflow: rename files to include the title; hide files that are redundant; keep more rather than less files; at best crop and rotate images).
+(My workflow: rename files to include the title; hide files that are redundant; keep more rather than less files; at best, crop and rotate images.
+I think that sidecars are actually sort of OK for storing user metadata like title, but I like being able to use <code>find</code> to find photos.)

 ## Walks